lzwjava/blog-source/original/2025-02-20-second-hand-en.md

 - The projector lacked a power cable, so I bought one from JD.com.
 A similar power cord from Walmart is the "TV Power Cord 59inch for TCL: 2 Prong AC Wall Plug 2-Slot Two flat 8-suffix power cords with holes."

 - I bought a Vivo Y51A running Android 5.1.1.

+- I also acquired an iPod Touch 4th generation, which operates on iOS 6.1.6.